Get

 The Saint Bernard originated in the Western Alps where they were bred for rescue work by the Great St. Bernard Hospice at the Great St. Bernard Pass in Switzerland, which was a route to Italy.
 The earliest documented records of the breed are dated back to 1707 from monks at the Great St. Bernard Hospice.

-The breed displayed an incredible ability to search out and rescue travelers that had been lost in the mountains and had a knack for finding people that had been buried beneath the snow.
+The breed displayed an incredible ability to search out and rescue travelers who had been lost in the mountains and had a knack for finding people who had been buried beneath the snow.
 They were also used by the Red Cross during the First World War to carry supplies to troops within the mountains.

 The first recorded Saint Bernards were much smaller than the show dogs you see today.
 They started around the size of a German Shepherd but with years of selective breeding, they have now become the extra-large gentle giants we know and love today.